yestyle/whispersystems.org/_posts/2015-01-22-for-humans-and-tech.md

 <img src="/blog/images/yoko-waxseal.jpg" class="nice" alt="Hand-folded letter sealed with wax"/>

 The wax seal, the most commonly recognized form of seal in the western world, was at first only the privilege of aristocrats.
-Seals bore a unique emblem, and the signat ring used to press the wax was destroyed after the person's death in order to prevent forgeries.
+Seals bore a unique emblem, and the signet ring used to press the wax was destroyed after the person's death in order to prevent forgeries.
 By the 13th century, it became the de facto standard used widely by merchants and individuals to authenticate official agreements such as contracts and wills.
 By the post-medieval period, the wax seal was widely used to keep personal letters confidential, as well as to